Madison GardnerPosted January 20, 2026

 The right technology can act as a powerful safety net for your billing department.
 Modern practice management software often includes tools designed to catch errors before they result in a denial.
 For instance, claim scrubbing software automatically reviews claims for common mistakes, such as missing modifiers or incorrect code pairings, before they’re submitted to payers.
 This simple step can significantly reduce your denial rate and speed up your reimbursement cycle.
 Think of it as a digital proofreader that helps ensure every claim you send out is clean, compliant, and ready for payment.

-Industry Publications and Webinars
+Stay Informed with Industry Publications and Webinars

 Staying current doesn’t always require sitting in a classroom.
 Subscribing to reputable industry publications, newsletters, and blogs is an easy way to keep up with coding news and trends.
 Many organizations also host webinars that break down complex topics, like the annual CPT code updates published by the AMA every fall.
 These resources are often created by seasoned experts who can offer practical advice and real-world examples.
 Setting aside a little time each week to review these materials helps your team stay ahead of changes and adapt quickly.

-Official AMA and Payer Guidelines
+Always Refer to Official AMA and Payer Guidelines

 While professional organizations provide the framework, individual payers write the rules for reimbursement.
 It’s absolutely critical to regularly review the official guidelines from both the AMA and your contracted insurance companies.
 Payers often have their own specific policies regarding which codes are covered, what documentation is required, and how certain modifiers should be used.
 You can usually find these policies on their provider portals.
 Making this a regular part of your workflow is one of the most effective ways to prevent denials and ensure you’re paid correctly for the services you provide.

-Adopt These Best Practices for Accurate OB/GYN Billing
+Actionable Best Practices for Accurate OB/GYN Billing

 Mastering OB/GYN billing is less about memorizing every single code and more about building solid habits.
 When your practice runs on a foundation of clear documentation, ongoing education, and proactive reviews, you naturally reduce errors and secure the revenue you’ve earned.
 Think of these practices not as extra chores, but as the core components of a healthy revenue cycle.
 Integrating them into your daily workflow protects your practice from denials, ensures compliance, and lets you focus more on patient care.
 By being intentional with your processes, you can turn billing from a source of stress into a streamlined, predictable part of your operations.
 For practices looking to solidify these processes, expert practice management consulting can provide the structure and support needed to thrive.
 These strategies are your best defense against common billing pitfalls and your key to a financially sound practice.